ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/index-history.markdown

 ![Figure 5.
 Index Revision Selection](images/index-history-05-index-revision-selection.png "Figure 5.
 Index Revision Selection")

 1. **Revisions List**
-   To preview a revision, hover over its name or select it using the arrow keys.
+   To preview a revision, hover over its creation date or select it using the arrow keys.
-2. **Load Index**
+2. **Load Index Revision**
    Click the Load Index button to load the previewed revision,
-   or click a revision name to load it without preview.
+   or click the creation time of any revision in the list to load it without preview.

 ---

 ![Figure 6.
 Load Index](images/index-history-06-load-map-and-reduce-only.png "Figure 6.
 Load Index")

-1. **Load Index**
+1. **Load Index Revision**
    Click the Load Index button to load the previewed revision in its entirety, including its [field options](../../../studio/database/indexes/create-map-index#index-field-options) and any additional settings.